Keeping Grace Hopper’s Legacy Alive With the World’s Largest Women in Tech Conference

 Who is Grace Hopper?

-After World War II ended, Hopper continued her work with computers.
-While working on the UNIVAC I & II, the first commercial electronic computer, Hopper had an idea that would change the future of computer science, and the people who worked in it, forever.
+After World War II she decided to continue her work with computers, and, while working on the UNIVAC I & II—the first commercial electronic computer—Grace had an idea that changed computer science forever.

-Up until the mid-1950s, computer programming was written as a series of numerical and mathematical symbols.
-Hopper invented a compiler to translate symbolic mathematical code into machine language.
-However, initial adoption was low, and Hopper was told her idea wouldn’t work.
-Hopper persisted, and later developed FLOW-MATIC, the first compiler-based language and first English-like processing language.
-This led to the creation and mainstream adoption of the COBOL programming language.
-In other words?
-We can thank Grace Hopper for all the coding we do using the Roman alphabet.
+Until the mid-1950s, computer programming was written as a series of numerical and mathematical symbols.
+Then, in 1952, Grace Hopper invented a compiler capable of translating symbolic mathematical code into machine language.
+Although she was told her idea wouldn’t work, Hopper persisted and developed FLOW-MATIC, the first programming language to use regular English words.
+This research led Grace to create the computer language COBOL (common business-oriented language), which is still widely used today.

-Developing Future Generations of Top Women and Non-binary Technologists
+Developing Future Generations of Top Women in Tech

-By creating a new kind of programming language, Hopper made programming more accessible, leading to more people entering the field and accomplishing amazing achievements.
+Computing pioneer Grace Hopper is regarded as one of the most influential women in history.
+She made computer science more accessible to everyone, leading people to enter the field and accomplish amazing achievements.
 The compounding effects of Hopper’s work are clear today as we look at women leading the way for a more diverse tech industry.

-Trailblazing technologists and leaders are invited to participate in GHC every year and inspire conversation around the state of technology, DEIB, intersectional gender equity and pay parity, and so much more.
-Previous speakers include Dr. Anita Hill, Serena Williams, Joy Buolamwini, Reshma Saujani and Megan Rapinoe, who have all helped pave the way forward for equity, social justice, science, and humanity.
+We invite trailblazing technologists and leaders to participate in GHC every year and inspire conversation around the state of technology, DEI, intersectional gender equity, pay parity, and so much more.
+Previous speakers include Dr. Anita Hill, Serena Williams, Joy Buolamwini, Reshma Saujani, and Megan Rapinoe, who have all helped pave the way forward for equity, social justice, science, and humanity.

-Every year, we at AnitaB.org are honored and humbled to welcome the largest gathering of women and non-binary technologists in the world to Grace Hopper Celebration.
+Every year, we at AnitaB.org are honored and humbled to welcome the largest gathering of women in tech to Grace Hopper Celebration.
 From attendees to speakers, the feeling of determination, achievement, and inclusion is palpable throughout the multi-day event.
-If you are a woman or non-binary technologist (or ally), join us at GHC 23 to architect the way forward for your future in tech.
+If you are a woman in tech (or ally), join us to architect the way forward for your future in tech.

 “The mathematical equation for Power is Energy divided by Time (P = E/T); GHC creates a space for us to bring together the energy (E) from thousands of remarkable women, and packing it into a dense time (T) and place, giving us collectively more power (P) than we could ever have alone.